Lacrymology/states/statsd/doc/monitor.rst

 statsd_logger
 ~~~~~~~~~~~~~

-process which does logging for :doc:`/statsd/doc/index`.
+Process which does logging for :doc:`/statsd/doc/index`.
 It pipelined with
-:ref:`monitor-statsd_procs` and sends log to syslog service such as
+:ref:`monitor-statsd_procs` and sends log to :doc:`/rsyslog/doc/index`.
-:doc:`/rsyslog/doc/index`.

 .. include:: /nrpe/doc/check_procs.inc